aws/karpenter-provider-aws/designs/statefulset-disruption.md

 ### When does this happen?

 If Karpenter calls EC2 TerminateInstance **before** EC2 DetachVolume calls finish, then the volumes won't be detached **until the old instance terminates**.
 This delay depends on the instance type.
-1 minute for `m5a.large`, 10-15+ minutes for certain GPU/Metal/Windows instances like `m7i.metal-48xl` (making this especially painful for ML/AI or .Net customers).
-For more context see [Appendix D1](#d1-ec2-termination--ec2-detachvolume-relationship-additional-context)
+1 minute for `m5a.large`, 2 minutes for large GPU instances like `g4ad.16xlarge`, and 10+ minutes for certain Metal instances like `m7i.metal-48xl`.
+For more context see [Appendix D1](#d1-ec2-termination--ec2-detachvolume-relationship-additional-context) and [instance termination latencies](#t-latency-numbers)

-Operators will see `FailedAttachVolume` events with `Multi-Attach error` and then `AttachVolume.Attach failed` errors.
+Operators will see `FailedAttachVolume` events on pod object with `Multi-Attach error` and then `AttachVolume.Attach failed` errors.

 ### Solution B1: Wait for detach in Karpenter cloudProvider.Delete